 But they can still result in CCJs, bailiffs, charges over your house, bankruptcy etc so “non-priority” doesn’t mean “safe to ignore.”

 - mortgage repayments and loans secured on your home

 - TV licence payments

 - certain payments ordered by the courts.

 These are priorities because bad things can happen if you don’t pay them.
 Getting behind with the mortgage or rent can lead to eviction.
 Your gas or electricity supply could be cut off, or you may have to accept an expensive pre-payment meter instead.
 HP items can be repossessed.
-You could go to prison if you don’t pay your council tax, TV licence, taxes or magistrates court fines.
+You could go to prison if you don’t pay your council tax, TV license, taxes or magistrates court fines.

 Being sent to prison is rare – for council tax it tends to be reserved for the “won’t payers” rather than the “can’t payers”.
 But councils are among the fastest creditors to go to court and this will add costs and possibly bailiffs charges to what you owe, so council tax arrears need to be given a high priority because of this.

 If you have a large debt problem including some priority debts, the priority debts need to be under control before the non-priority debts can be tackled.
 This essentially means making a separate agreement with each priority creditor to get them to accept £x per month.
 Before you start making these offers though, you need to know that you can genuinely afford them over the length of time it is going to take to clear the debts – draw up a Financial Summary and make it realistic!
 Only when you know what all these £x’s add up to will you know how much money you have left to offer to your non-priority creditors.
-Here is a page from Citizen’s Advice on priority debts.

 If it’s not clear that you can resolve the priority debt problems or if you also have benefits problems at the same time, then you should probably get help by visiting your local CAB.